Roald Amundsen: The Northwest Passage

 They travelled via Baffin Bay, the Parry Channel and then south through Peel Sound, James Ross Strait, Simpson Strait and Rae Strait.
-They spent two winters at King William Island, in the harbor of what is today Gjoa Haven.
+They spent two winters at King William Island, in the harbour of what is today Gjoa Haven.
 During this time, Amundsen and the crew learned from the local Netsilik Inuit about Arctic survival skills, which he found invaluable in his later expedition to the South Pole.
 For example, he learned to use sled dogs for the transport of goods and to wear animal skins in lieu of heavy, woolen parkas, which could not keep out the cold when wet.